Pa1mina/digital-writing-folio/exercises.md

 Man 1 - ‘That sounds so fun, you sound pretty popular.
 I’d love to hangout some time,
 # Week 7
+## Galatea
+I found the reading of Galatea way more enjoyable than Shade.
+Galatea made a lot more sense, and I felt as if there was purpose too it.
+Maybe I feel like this because I made more progress with it.
 ### Using Bitsy
 I don't think I will use Bitsy.
 I don't think I am advanced enough for it.
 Right now I am leaning towards Twine, as it seemes easier to learn how to use.
 My story isn't finalised, I am simply just tossing up ideas.
 Although I do know I want to expand my prior idea.
 Initially I wanted to mimic something like 'How To Rob A Bank' by Alan Bigelow.
 My idea was that I would base it around a 'user' that accidently gives his identity away after clicking on a 'Hot Mums Near You' advertisement, but this seems a bit too advanced for my limited knowledge.
 I don't think Twine is capable of recreating something like How To Rob a Bank, however I am not opposed to this.
 I need to work out a way to make Twine work for me whilst also remaining excited about my project.